CSS & SVG The Dynamic Duo!

 2D Transformations have been a fundamental part of SVG layout from the beginning.
 CSS extends that syntax with some new shorthands, units and percentages, and 3D transformations to take it to a whole new dimension.

-CSS had the clip property for years, but didn't know what to do with it.
-Rather than trying to fix clip's bad syntax, CSS has now borrowed SVG's clip-path.
-CSS clip-path added in shorthand shape functions so you don't need SVG markup for simple clipping effects, but you still can use SVG for fancier effects.
+.
+CSS clip-path added in shorthand shape functions so you don't need SVG markup for simple clipping effects, but you still can use SVG for fancier effects. -

 Masks fade away text, shapes, and images according to the color or opacity of another graphic.
 The new CSS syntax allows you to specify a mask image or CSS gradient, but you can also reference a more complex mask defined with SVG markup.